madroxdupe42/peacefulscience.org/content/articles/wlc-genetic-challenge.md

 But why couldn't there have been within this wider population of non-human hominins a first couple who made the transition to humanity and whose descendants became the human race?
 Some critics have alleged that this scenario is impossible, since it contradicts the data of population genetics.
 In order to understand this challenge, let's briefly review what we learned in high school biology.

+{{< youtube `XhznTACRjSU` `Dr. Craig holds that Adam and Eve were ancient, but *[The Genealogical Adam and Eve](http://peacefulscience.org/genealogical-adam-eve/)* explores a recent Adam and Eve.
+See the discussion between Dr. Swamidass and Dr. Craig here about this difference.
+As Richard Buggs puts it, "[Is the most important thing about them the time in which they existed, or something that made them objectively unique?](https://natureecoevocommunity.nature.com/users/24561-richard-buggs/posts/61200-adam-and-eve-our-ghostly-ancestors)"` >}}

 Human beings have in each nucleus of each cell of their bodies 23 pairs of chromosomes containing the DNA that determines our genes.
 A segment of DNA is called a locus (Latin for "place").
 The sequence of DNA letters at any locus is called an allele.
 Since our chromosomes come in pairs, we therefore have one allele at a locus on one chromosome and another allele at a similar locus on the other chromosome.
 These alleles determine features like eye color, height, skin color, and so on.
 Now the claim is that when we look at the genetic profile of the human population today, it is impossible that it could have stemmed from an original couple alone; there had to be numerous ancestors from the very beginning in order for the human race to have arrived at its present condition.

 ## The Problem